What You Need To Know About Exempt Developments, Regulations & Building Without Council Approval in NSW

 There are four broad zoning categories: residential, commercial, agricultural and industrial.
 There are specific rules, policies and regulations for each category, so it’s important you have a grasp on the zoning of your land.

-You can check the zoning of your property on the NSW Planning Portal.
-The portal provides loads of information about your land including:
+You can check the zoning of your property on the NSW Planning Portal Spatial Viewer map, which provides loads of information about your land including:

 - The zone e.g. residential

 - Objectives of the land e.g. to provide diverse housing

 - What developments are permitted with consent versus without consent